PostHog/posthog.com/contents/handbook/people/team-structure/platform.md

 - Ingestion monitoring and management
     - Runbooks, dashboards, and alerts in Grafana on cloud and on self hosted
 - Events are ingested and visible in app within 30 seconds p99
-- Easy to build a well tested plugin (DevEx)
+- Easy to build a well-tested app (DevEx)
     - Documentation
     - GitHub Template
         - Unit tests